DevNesh/BA_BuildingRecognitionWithCNN/README.md

     ...
     ```

 8. Save the file and execute the python script.
-Your data will be splittet and is ready for training the U-Net
+Your data will be splitted and is ready for training the U-Net

     ```
-    C:\Users\example\Path\To\File> python data_augmentation.py
+    C:\Users\example\Path\To\File> python data_splitting.py
     ```

 ## Neural Network ##